-The grant towards your new solar PV panels comes from the SEAI (Sustainable Energy Authority of Ireland), and just about all homes occupied before 2021 before are eligible.
+The grant towards your new solar PV panels on homes & residential buildings comes from the SEAI (the governmental body responsible for promoting solar in Ireland).
+Just about all homes occupied before 2021 before are eligible.

-The amount you get depends on the system size you have installed, measured by your solar panel's peak power output (in kW / kWp).
+The amount you receive depends on the size of the system you have installed, measured by your solar panel's peak power output (in kW / kWp).

 ---|---|---|---|

-Other things you get installed (such as batteries and immersion diverters) do not effect the amount of the grant.
+Other things you install (such as batteries and immersion diverters) do not affect the grant amount.

-The grant takes the form of a once-off payment to a homeowner once all work has been completed.
+The grant is issued as a one-time payment to the homeowner once all the work has been completed.

 The amount of grant support provided depends on the size of your installation.
 It's measured by the peak generation capacity of your solar panels, which is usually quoted in kW or kWp.

-The grant can be used towards purchasing and installing your solar PV system on your property; that is, equipment and labour.
+The grant can be used for the purchase and installation of your solar PV system, covering both equipment and labour.

-The grant amount you received is only dependent on getting solar panels installed - there is no extra grant for things like batteries or immersion diverters.
+The grant amount you receive is solely based on the installation of solar panels—there is no additional funding for items like batteries or immersion diverters.

 There used to be a grant towards solar storage batteries, but that was discontinued by the SEAI a few years ago.

-If you'd like to get a rough idea you can check out our Guide to Solar Panels Costs for Homes.
-It has example quotes for a range of house sizes so you can get an idea of what might fit on what sized home.
+If you'd like a rough idea, check out our guide to solar panels costs for Ireland homes.
+It includes example quotes for various house sizes, helping you get an idea of what might be suitable for different types of homes.

-For something a bit more accurate, we will gladly give you your own custom quote for a solar PV installation.
+For something a more accurate, we will gladly give you your own custom quote for a solar PV installation.
 As part of the process, one of our engineers will come to your home and conduct an on-site assessment.
-We examine and consider factors like your energy costs, when you use your energy, house age and condition.
-We also examine the construction of your roof, the orientation of the building, the pitch of the roof, and any local shading effects from trees or adjacent structures.
-We use specialist solar design software to get exactly the right solution for you and your home to maximise your energy yield.
+We assess factors such as energy costs, your energy usage patterns, and the age and condition of your home.
+We also evaluate the roof’s construction, the building's orientation, roof pitch, and any local shading from trees or nearby structures.
+Using specialist solar design software, we tailor the optimal solution for your home to maximize energy yield.

 Yes, you can.
 However, the grant will only provide support for the first 4kWp of the system.
 There is no grant relief for additional kWp above this.